What Is a Bad Credit Score? Ranges, Causes & How to Fix It

 Can I get a loan with a bad credit score? +

 Yes, you may be able to qualify for a bad credit personal loan in 2026, but expect higher interest rates and potentially stricter terms.
 Several lenders specialize in working with borrowers who have less-than-perfect credit.
-However, it's crucial to compare offers carefully and avoid predatory lending practices.
+However, make sure to compare offers carefully and avoid predatory lending practices.
 Consider options like secured loans or co-signed loans if available.

 What is the quickest way to improve my bad credit score? +